xyt556/espa-spectral-indices/README.md

 This project is provided by the US Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Science Research and Development (LSRD) Project.
 For questions regarding products produced by this source code, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php

+## Release Notes
+* Replaced do_spectral_indices.py with spectral_indices.py
+* Enhanced Makefile's for build and installing the software
+* Installation installs to $PREFIX/espa-spectral-indices

 ## Installation

 ### Dependencies